xkfkh/A-White-Box-Graph-Subspace-Ridge-Classifier-with-Node-Level-Signal-Atlases/README.md

 The key point is dual use: the same fitted white-box scaffold both predicts node labels and produces a node-level mechanism atlas.
 By aggregating this atlas, WG-SRC yields operational feature fingerprints of graph datasets, describing raw-feature reliance, low-pass propagation reliance, high-pass sensitivity, class-subspace complexity, and ridge-boundary dependence.

-> The main contribution is not only a competitive white-box node classifier, but a fitted predictive scaffold that converts graph datasets into measurable operational fingerprints.
+> The main contribution is not only a accurate white-box node classifier, but a fitted predictive scaffold that converts graph datasets into measurable operational fingerprints.

 ---